The Bankrate promise

-The average interest rate on money market accounts is 0.07 percent, according to Bankrate data from late July.
-However, the best money market accounts pay around 0.6 percent.
+The average interest rate on money market accounts is 0.13 percent, according to Bankrate data from August 2022.
+However, like savings accounts, the best money market accounts currently pay around 2 percent.
 You may find that money market accounts require a bigger deposit amount in order to open the account or earn the top APY.
 If you have a smaller amount to deposit, a savings account may be the better option.

-Keep in mind that withdrawing and spending the funds is easier with a money market account than with a savings account, since they may allow you to write checks and make debit card purchases.
+Keep in mind that withdrawing and spending the funds is often easier with a money market account than with a savings account, since they may allow you to write checks and make debit card purchases.
 If you want to make it more difficult to spend the money, a savings account may help you remain more disciplined than a money market account.

 Pros and cons of money market accounts